PLEASE NOTE: DFWPAs last day of operation is September 30, 2022.

 Specialty/Area of Focus: DFWPA Workplace Training Development, Community Relations, Program Management

 Donna Creager provides leadership to Drug Free Workplace PA’s workplace training and education program.
-With a bachelor's degree in sociology and having spent more than 20 years in education and human services she knows first-hand the impact that substance use disorder and mental health has on individuals, families, and communities.
+With a bachelor’s degree in sociology and having spent more than 20 years in education and human services she knows first-hand the impact substance use disorder and mental health has on individuals, families, and communities.
 Donna has served as a parent coach for the Partnership to End Addiction and she is a certified Mental Health First Aid Instructor.
 Donna believes that prevention education and common-sense collaboration are key to making a significant impact on Pennsylvanians’ understanding of substance use disorder and mental health challenges.

 Donna’s passion for empowering others guides her interactive training style.
 She aims to provide all participants with a clear understanding of the science of addiction as a chronic brain disease, as well as essential knowledge that reduces the stigma surrounding substance use disorders and mental health challenges.